crooney/cinder/bounce.md

 along with animations of their radii and y coordinates, with only duration and repeat count specified.
 Note the second call to `aADR` follows a `!<+` which closes the previous one.
 The circles are then taken from the DOM into a list and their x coordinates staggered.
-Next previously unspecified portions of the animations, (time, splice, and value arrays) are inserted directly into their respective `animate` nodes via `zipInsert`.
+Next previously unspecified portions of the animations (time, splice, and value arrays), are inserted directly into their respective `animate` nodes via `zipInsert`.
 Their start times are staggered, and the `g` node containing the whole shmear inserted into the document root, and happy animation obtains.

-It may be edifying to look at the DOM in Firebug or Developer tools.
+It may be edifying to look at the DOM in Firebug or Developer Tools.

 Note that the use of the grouping node is only necessary for Chromium, which I believe has a bug.
 This is the same thing that affects the trace example, but